 Seasonally, some very good sturgeon fishing exists on the Willamette River.
-Between January and May you will find sturgeon moving in from the Columbia River to opportunistically feed in the Willamette.
+From December to May you will find sturgeon moving in from the Columbia River to opportunistically feed in the Willamette.

-Sturgeon will remain in the Willamette well into spring at which time many of the keepers will head down the Columbia River to the Astoria Estuary.
+Sturgeon will remain in the Willamette well into spring at which time many will head down the Columbia River to the Astoria Estuary.

-This is a very easy to get to fishery for locals and my out of town guests will frequently take a day fishing for sturgeon as part of a multi-day trip in which they might be fishing for Willamette River Spring Chinook, or Clackamas River winter steelhead.
-Other options like fishing for Lewis River Spring Chinook, or even other options fishing on the Columbia River.
+This fishery is easily accessible for locals, and my out of town guests will frequently spend a day fishing for sturgeon as part of a multi-day trip in which they might be fishing for Willamette River Spring Chinook, or Clackamas River winter steelhead.
+Other options include fishing for Lewis River Spring Chinook, or fishing on the Columbia River.
 I guess the point is, you have a lot of choices.
-Just give me a call or email me and I’ll get your trip pointed in the right direction.
+Just give me a call or email me, and I’ll get your trip pointed in the right direction.

-For any questions you might have about Willamette River sturgeon fishing, or to simply book a trip, email me, or call (503) 680-6809.
+For any questions you might have about Willamette River sturgeon fishing, or to simply book a trip, contact me, or give me a call.